Assessment of Risk

 Our experienced and professional advisers start every relationship with an assessment of risk because it is important for us to know that our recommended strategies fit with a client’s personal goals and expectations.
 Your risk profile is determined by evaluating your financial circumstances and long term ambitions and becomes a defining principle for any advice which is then given.

 When we carry out an assessment of risk, we focus on three areas:

 ● Attitude to risk: It is important to know how each of our clients feels about risk.
 Regardless of financial circumstances or ambitions, some people are more cautious than others.
-This is something we want to know from the outset.
+This is something we need to know from the outset.

 ● Risk capacity: We base our judgement of a client’s capacity for risk on their current financial circumstances and their long-term financial goals.
-This boils down to evaluating how much financial loss you could absorb and still remain on course to achieve your objectives.
+This boils down to evaluating how much financial loss you could absorb while still remaining on course to achieve your objectives.
 The key variables here are timescales and existing wealth.
 The longer term your financial objectives are, the more scope you have to recover from losses, which pushes the risk capacity up.
 Similarly, the greater the wealth you have already accumulated at any given point, the greater the losses you can absorb.

 ● Risk tolerance: This is something of a synthesis between subjective attitudes to risk and objective capacity calculations.
 Working out mathematically how much loss a client could absorb is different to the level of loss they might be prepared to take in pursuit of a broader objective.
-We seek to agree a compromise position with each client so there is complete clarity as to where all financial planning is heading.
+We seek to establish a compromise position with each client so there is complete clarity as to where all financial planning is heading.

 Once we have developed a detailed risk profile, we are then in a position to start recommending investment strategies which fit within the given risk mandate.
 Since this is always part of a long term strategy, we will periodically review risk assessments as clients’ circumstances and objectives change.